TheDahv/grpc-demo/README.md

 - client, server, and bi-directional message streaming
 - response codes and error messages
 - deadlines, timeouts, and cancellations
+- interceptors to add common functionality (like "middlewares")

 # Pre-Requisites